 Compos that was soil-free always used to be made of peat, however, increased requirements for this led to the stripping of wildlife habitats for peat.
+It’s not particularly environmentally friendly.
 While you can still find peat-based compost, it now contains a reduced amount of peat.
 Peat based compost contains other materials including fertilizer, sand, grit and other items.
-Check best compost mix for vegetables here.
+Buy the best compost mix for vegetables here.

 Peat Free compost for vegetables